MonoTech01/CCNA_Study_Note/ACLs.md

 Implicit Deny: Always include a permit any statement to avoid blocking everything.

 OSPF Connection: Wildcard masks work the same way in OSPF and standard ACLs.
 Understanding one helps with the other!

+# 4. Wildcard Masks for Irregular Subnets

+## Purpose
+When network addresses don't fall on neat octet boundaries (e.g., /21, /27), wildcard masks let you filter traffic based on those specific networks.

+## Key Similarity: The concept is identical to how wildcard masks are used in OSPF.

+## Steps:

+### Identify the subnet mask:
+In each octet, subtract the subnet mask value from 255 to get the wildcard mask value.

+Example: 10.16.0.0/21

+Subnet Mask: 255.255.248.0

+Wildcard Mask: 0.0.7.255

+### Applying Wildcards in ACLs

+Syntax:

+access-list [number] [permit | deny] [network address] [wildcard mask]

+Example Implementation:
+access-list 3 deny 10.16.0.0 0.0.7.255

+access-list 3 permit any

+ip access-list 3 in

+## Important Considerations
+Careful Planning: Misconfigured ACLs can break routing and network connectivity.
+Always plan, then create, then test.

+Implicit Deny: Include a permit any statement to avoid unintentionally blocking all traffic.